salt-die/batgrl/docs/user/pong_tutorial.rst

     if __name__ == "__main__":
         Pong().run()

-Gadgets are interactive graphic elements that make up your app.
+Gadgets are interactive UI elements that make up your app.
 In fact, the app is just a tree of gadgets.
-The base `Gadget` class is little more than a container for other gadgets, but it can be given a background color pair.
+The `Gadget` class is little more than a container for other gadgets, but it can be given a background color pair.

 The app's `add_gadget` method adds a gadget to the root gadget in the gadget tree.
 The root gadget always has a size that is equal to your terminal's current size.